yabinmeng/pulsar-rt-ml-processing/cep/python/kaskada/README.md

   * `-rsf` specifies the raw data source file path
   * `-ldn` specifies how many records to be loaded

-### 2.3.1.
+### 2.2.1.
 Main Configuration File

-The following required information is provide via the main configuration file:
+The following required information is provided via the main configuration file:
 * C* related information
  * The connection information to the Astra DB database
  * The names of the C* keyspace, input table, and output table